I figured I'd post this because I just spent 24 hours trying to work out the issues.

 After that, you have to remove a few things so that it works in SPIM.
 Olin Shivers has a page that talks about this some more.

-Hopefully I included enough words in here that this pops up in Google and helps future compiler-class takers in the same position I was in.
+Hopefully I included enough words in here that this pops up in searches and helps future compiler-class takers in the same position I was in.